CoalaWeb/coalaweb-docs/docs/joomla/extensions/traffic/guide.md

 that you won't see *Country* or *City* information associated with their IP addresses.

-<div class="uk-alert" markdown="1">Note: It's a good idea to inform visitors in your privacy policy or TOS that
-you are collecting their information.</div>
+<div class="uk-alert">Note: It's a good idea to inform visitors in your privacy policy or TOS that you are collecting their information.</div>

 #### <a name="geo-install"></a>Installing the Geo Database